Patch

 Merge Patch

-Let's say we want to switch an active flag to false and remove telecom:
+Let's say we want to switch to an active flag to false and remove telecom:

 active: false